PulkitBindal/GIT_LINEAR_SEARCH_SIMULATOR/README.md

 <h5> Target Audience : </h5>

-All the under graduate students of computer related streams from varous engineering colleges and universities.
+All the under graduate students of computer related streams from various engineering colleges and universities.

 <h5> Course Alignment : </h5>